Bontu380/Boss-Fight/README.md

-# Boss Fight
+# First Person Shooter
-A 3D game made with Unity which you can shoot, grapple and explode things (barely).
+A 3D game made with Unity which you can shoot, grapple and blow up some stuff.

-Not finished, still buggy.
+Not finished, some parts are still buggy.